MicrosoftDocs/azure-devops-docs/docs/organizations/projects/about-projects.md

 <a id="clients">  </a>
 ## Clients that support connection to a project

-In addition to connecting through a web browser, you can connect to a team project from these clients:
+In addition to connecting through a web browser, you can connect to a project from the following clients:

 - [Visual Studio (Professional, Enterprise, Test Professional)](https://www.visualstudio.com/products/compare-visual-studio-2015-products-vs)
 - [Visual Studio Code](https://code.visualstudio.com/Docs)